Kuoxsr/spindex/README.md

 There's a good document explaining what all these directives do [here](https://minecraft.fandom.com/wiki/Sounds.json).

-When the script encounters a sound clip with an album title, it assumes that this string will be in the above format, which means here is where I admit that I haven't written any error handling for what happens when you use a clip that has a string like "Fear of a Blank Planet" instead of JSON.
-"Work in progress," remember?
+The script will now warn you when you spell something wrong or create malformed JSON in some way.
+Curly braces are required.
+Finding a regular expression to validate all of that was a nightmare hellscape of epic proportions, but having it working makes me feel a bit like a [superhero](https://xkcd.com/208/). :superhero:

 ### "replace": true
 Much of the time, you will want to have `"replace": true` set for a particular sound event, like so: